lgibelli/singularity-docs/index.rst

 The Singularity Usage Workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| The security model of Singularity (as described above, a
+| The security model of Singularity (as described above, ) defines the
-  href=“sec:securityandpriviledge">”A user inside a Singularity
-  container is the same user as outside the container"</a>) defines the
   Singularity workflow.
 There are generally two groups of actions you
   must implement on a container; management (building your container)
   and usage.